Daniel Boman

-Daniel H. Boman (born December 7, 1974) is a former Democratic member of the Alabama House of Representatives, representing the 16th District.
+Daniel Heath Boman (born December 7, 1974) is an American politician who served as a member of the Alabama House of Representatives, representing the 16th district from 2011 to 2015.
+Boman was elected as a Republican, but switched to the Democratic Party four months into his tenure.
 He was defeated by Republican Kyle South in November 2014.
+Since then, Boman has rejoined the Republican Party.

-Early life, education, and law career
+Early life, education and law career

-Boman received an A.A. degree from Bevill State Community College, a B.A. degree in psychology from Auburn University, and a J.D. degree from the Birmingham School of Law.
+Daniel Heath Boman was born in Tupelo, Mississippi, on December 7, 1974.
+He received an A.A. degree from Bevill State Community College, a B.A. degree in psychology from Auburn University, and a J.D. degree from the Birmingham School of Law.
+He operated his own law practice, the Boman Firm, beginning in 2008, where he worked as a defense attorney.

 Alabama House of Representatives

-Tenure
+Boman was elected to the state house as a Republican in the massive Republican wave that swept through the state in the 2010 elections.
+Boman defeated incumbent Democratic representative William Thigpen with 54% of the vote to Thigpen's 46%.
+At the time of Boman's victory, The Tuscaloosa News described the race as a "stunning upset".
+During his tenure as state representative, Boman serves on the committees for the Judiciary, Ethics and Campaign Finance, and Tuscaloosa County Legislation.
+In 2011, Boman voted for an immigration reform law that was called "one of the toughest in the nation" by The Tuscaloosa News, but later said he would not have voted for it in 2014.

-Boman was elected to the state house as a Republican in the massive Republican wave that swept through the state in the 2010 elections, one which saw the Republicans take complete control of state government for the first time since Reconstruction.
-He defeated incumbent Democrat William Thigpen 54%-46%.
-He attracted national attention in May 2011 when he switched parties and became a Democrat in protest of Republican support for an education bill.
+Boman attracted national attention in May 2011 when he switched parties and became a Democrat in protest of Republican support for an education bill.
 Opponents of the bill argued that it was unfair to teachers facing firing or other adverse action.
 In explaining his decision, Boman said: "During this current session I have seen this legislative body pass bills that I feel adversely affect what my people back home want, need, and deserve...I will never choose the Party over the people again."
+Boman continued to support education reform as a state representative; in March 2014, he spoke at a rally in support of a pay raise for teachers and bonuses for retired educators.